Derpduck/Gang-Garrison-2/README.md

 `rcon save` || Toggles saving of new RCON users on / off | Host Only `rcon users` || Prints a list of all active RCON users | Host Only

+### Menus
+- A randomly chosen built-in map is now featured as the menu background
+- Menu tabs are now placed vertically down the side of options menus
+- Back button will appear under tabs in options menus
+- Menus now use the in-game resolution

+### Audio
+- Added sound volume option

 ### Bug Fixes
 - Fixed spectator checkpoints only being usable when a menu is open